acarsgithub/DataRecording/README.md

 * A *Currently Recording State* signal with minor value 3
 * A *Not Recording State* signal with minor value 2

+Once I made sure I could recieve and send signals for state and recording control, I began modifying the test.js file for the overall application.
+That code is available above.
+Just use the *test.js* file within the repository and replace the original code with this one.

+*** The current issue with the file is that I can send a signal and recieve state back properly, but I cannot change states or signals yet.
+This is still an ongoing process we have yet to complete.